TwoFactorAuth/ruby/README.md

     ```

 7. TwoFactorAuth ships with a RegistrationsController and AuthenticationsController,
-    use `rake routes` to see how to link into them.
+    use `rake routes` to see their routes.

+8. Override `after_two_factor_auth_registration_path_for(resource)` and
+    `after_two_factor_auth_authentication_path_for(resource)` in your specific
+    controller or ApplicationController to specify where to send users after
+    the successfully register or authenticate.

-8. If you roll your own Registrations/Authentications controller, remember to
+9. If you roll your own Registrations/Authentications controller, remember to
     **never ever show the error messages from the Verifiers in production**.
 The
     messages are useful for debugging TwoFactorAuth, your app, or your
     JavaScript, but they would also be very useful to an attacker trying to